soumya110183/zenagent/README.md

 ---

-**Zengent** - Transforming code into insights with the power of AI, whether online or local.
+**Zengent** - Transforming code into insights with the power of AI, whether online or local.# Zengent AI - Enterprise Application Intelligence Platform